 I am Assistant Professor of Microeconomics at the University of Ioannina.
-My research interests include agent-based computational economics, empirics and theory of economic networks, complex systems, microeconometrics, labour economics.
+My research interests include impact evaluation methods, computational economics, empirics and theory of economic networks, complex systems, microeconometrics, labour economics.

-After obtaining my Bachelor's Degree in Mathematics (with honors) at the University of Ioannina I was really excited to continue my further education on new fields of science like economics.
-In 2002 I was accepted (with full scholarship) at the MSc Program in Economics, at Athens University of Economics and Business from which I graduated in 2004 with honors.
-In 2004 I was accepted in the PhD Program of the Department (with scholarship) where I was undertaking theoretical and empirical research as part of my PhD which I got it on April 2008.
+After my Bachelor Degree in Mathematics (with honors) from the University of Ioannina I was really excited to continue my studies in the field of social sciences.
+In 2002 I was accepted (with full scholarship) into the MSc Programme in Economics, at Athens University of Economics and Business (I graduated in 2004 with honors).
+In 2004, I was accepted (with scholarship) into the PhD Programme in Economics.
+For the period 2004-2008, I was a PhD student at Athens University of Economics and Business undertaking theoretical and empirical research on areas related to microeconomics, labour economics, computational economics and econometrics.

-In parallel with the writing of my PhD Thesis and for the period 2006-2008 I was working at the FEIR/IOBE as the head researcher of the Hellenic Food and Beverages Industry research department and as a research associate of the Department of Macroeconomic Analysis and Policy.
+For the period 2006-2008 I was working at the FEIR/IOBE as the Head Researcher of the Hellenic Food and Beverages Industry Research Department and as a Research Associate in the Department of Macroeconomic Analysis and Policy.
 In FEIR/IOBE I have leaded several research projects, I have published several working papers on policy and economic issues and I have initiated some of the FEIR/IOBE's ongoing collaborations.